 The scientific name of a species is known as a binomen (zoology) or binomial (botany).
-There are differences in the naming conventions of animals, plants, bacteria, and viruses (see Scientific Style and Format for detailed naming conventions and style for each kingdom, or the individual codes-listed below), but below are the basic guidelines.
+There are differences in the naming conventions of animals, plants, bacteria and viruses (see Scientific Style and Format for detailed naming conventions and style for each kingdom, or the individual codes - listed below), but below are the basic guidelines.

-International Code of Zoological Nomenclature International Code of Botanical Nomenclature International Code of Nomenclature for Cultivated Plants International Code of Nomenclature of Bacteria International Code of Virus Classification and Nomenclature
+International Code of Zoological Nomenclature

+International Code of Botanical Nomenclature

+International Code of Nomenclature for Cultivated Plants

+International Code of Nomenclature of Bacteria

+International Code of Virus Classification and Nomenclature

-- Genus and species names are presented in italics (e.g., Caenorhabditis elegans) and they have singular endings.
-Higher taxa (i.e., family, order, class, phylum, and kingdom) are set in roman type with an initial capital (e.g., Coleoptera, Insecta, and Rosaceae).
-These taxa have plural endings. - Modifiers to species names are presented in roman after the species name and are always abbreviated. - Spell out genus and species names in full at the first citation in the Abstract and text (e.g., Bufo marinus); abbreviate genus names thereafter (e.g., B. marinus-note the full point and thin space after the abbreviated genus name).
-However, use the full name at the start of paragraphs, in tables, and ssp. subspeciescv. cultivarx cross (hybrid)sp. n. species novavar. variety
+• Genus and species names are presented in italics (e.g. Caenorhabditis elegans) and they have singular endings.
+Higher taxa (i.e. family, order, class, phylum and kingdom) are set in roman type with an initial capital (e.g. Coleoptera, Insecta and Rosaceae).
+These taxa have plural endings.

+• Modifiers to species names are presented in roman after the species name and are always abbreviated.

+Spell out genus and species names in full at the first citation in the Abstract and text ssp. subspeciessp. n. species novacv. cultivarvar. variety